csamarth/FirePong/README.md

 - Exporting to webapps, mobile?
 - Characters for paddle - football player, catapult, etc.
 - Spin on the ball like table tennis?
+- Make game harder every minute by making ball faster and finally throw objects in between
+- Trippy mode: color changes on every hit
+- Narration through the game that changes environmental features - fire, horror, etc.
+- Konami code to change the music